Ezequiel Duran Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.24).
+- The Cardinals have a 4.24 team ERA that ranks 16th among all league pitching staffs.

-- Cardinals pitchers combine to allow 61 home runs (one per game), the 10th-fewest in the league.
+- Cardinals pitchers combine to surrender 61 home runs (one per game), the eighth-fewest in the league.

-- The Cardinals are sending Wainwright (2-1) out to make his sixth start of the season.
-He is 2-1 with a 6.15 ERA and 16 strikeouts through 26 1/3 innings pitched.
+- The Cardinals will send Liberatore (1-1) to the mound to make his third start of the season.

-- The righty's last time out was on Monday, May 29 against the Kansas City Royals, when he went five innings, surrendering three earned runs while giving up nine hits.
+- His last appearance was on Friday, May 26 against the Cleveland Guardians, when the left-hander tossed five innings, surrendering four earned runs while giving up five hits.

-- In five games this season, the 41-year-old has put up a 6.15 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .325 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.